luka1199/geo-heatmap/README.md

   -s, --stream          Option to iteratively load data.
   --map MAP, -m MAP     The name of the map tiles you want to use.
-                        (e.g. 'OpenStreetMap', 'StamenTerrain', 'StamenToner', 'StamenWatercolor')
+                        (e.g. 'OpenStreetMap', 'StamenTerrain', 'StamenToner', 'StamenWatercolor') -z ZOOM_START, --zoom_start ZOOM_START
+                        The initial zoom level for the map. (default: 6) -r RADIUS, --radius RADIUS
+                        The radius of each location point. (default: 7) -b BLUR, --blur BLUR  The amount of blur. (default: 4) -mo MIN_OPACITY, --min_opacity MIN_OPACITY
+                        The minimum opacity of the heatmap. (default: 0.2) -mz MAX_ZOOM, --max_zoom MAX_ZOOM
+                        The maximum zoom of the heatmap. (default: 4)
 ```

 ### 6. Review the Results